bufbuild-ru/docs/docs/reference/protovalidate/rules/string_rules/index.md

 ## uri_ref

-`uri_ref` specifies that the field value must be a valid URI Reference — either a URI such as "https://example.com/foo/bar?baz=quux#frag", or a Relative Reference such as "./foo/bar?query".URI, URI Reference, and Relative Reference are defined in the internet standard [RFC 3986](https://datatracker.ietf.org/doc/html/rfc3986).
-Zone Identifiers in IPv6 address literals are supported ([RFC 6874](https://datatracker.ietf.org/doc/html/rfc6874)).If the field value isn't a valid URI Reference, an error message will be generated.
+`uri_ref` specifies that the field value must be a valid URI Reference — either a URI such as "https://example.com/foo/bar?baz=quux#frag", or a Relative Reference such as "./foo/bar?query".

+URI, URI Reference, and Relative Reference are defined in the internet standard [RFC 3986](https://datatracker.ietf.org/doc/html/rfc3986).
+Zone Identifiers in IPv6 address literals are supported ([RFC 6874](https://datatracker.ietf.org/doc/html/rfc6874)).

+If the field value isn't a valid URI Reference, an error message will be generated.

 ::: info string.uri_ref example